 Opportunity to refinance private student loans

-To provide relief from the economic impacts of the COVID-19 pandemic, Congress has suspended interest and payments on federal student loans through Sept.
-30, 2020.
+To provide relief from the economic impacts of the COVID-19 pandemic, interest and payments on federal student loans has been suspended through Dec.
+31, 2020.
 Since it’s impossible to get a better rate than 0%, there’s little incentive to refinance federal student loans at the moment.

 But many borrowers with private student loan debt are taking advantage of the low interest rate environment to refinance their education debt at lower rates.